 We were camping in Pembrokeshire earlier this year when I noticed Libby had an abscess on her gum.
 It was caused by a bump she’d had a couple of years before that led to the teeth becoming infected.
 Several dental appointments and one more abscess later, she needed to have both of her top, front teeth removed.
 Mercifully, the dentist was amazing and it all went swimmingly well.
 These are our tips for preparing a child for tooth extraction.

 When we took Libby to our local dentist, he referred her straight to Birmingham Children’s Hospital to have the teeth removed under a general anaesthetic.
-She’s had a general anaesthetic before, when she had an eye operation.
+Libby had an eye operation under a general anaesthetic years ago.
 So, I know she recovers well from it.
 But I also know that it is a pretty horrendous experience for all concerned.

 Some weeks after seeing the dentist, I received a letter from the local NHS dental clinic.
 We use the NHS dentist for Libby, but the dental clinic is a larger facility that is presumably more able to cope with extractions for children.
 At our appointment with them, we discussed the options.

 Sedation is an option for most children.
-But strangely, it wasn’t thought to be appropriate for Libby due to the eye operation she had a few years back.
-The other suggestion was that we waited for a general anaesthetic.
+But strangely, it wasn’t thought to be appropriate for Libby due to her eye operation.
+The other suggestion was to wait for a general anaesthetic.
 At the time, we thought she only needed one tooth removed so the dentist said it would be better to try to do it under local anaesthetic at the clinic.
 She said that if Libby needed two teeth removed, she would have suggested waiting for a general anaesthetic but that she’d try doing one under a local.

 Fast forward a few weeks, and an abscess appeared on the other tooth.
-Thinking she’d need a general anaesthetic, I phoned the dentist and started looking into paying for it to be done privately.
-But the dentist said that she’d try to do both at the same time, under a local.
+Naturally, I thought she would need a general anaesthetic, so I phoned the dentist and started looking into paying for it to be done privately.
+But the dentist said that she’d try to do both at the same time, under a local anaesthetic.

 This was a huge decision for me.
 Was it the right thing to do to put her through this when I could pay for her to have a general anaesthetic if we did it privately?
 But then I thought of how poorly a general can make you.
 I remembered how kind the dentist had been and that she’d said if Libby couldn’t cope with it, she’d stop.
 Add to that the fact that they were able to bring her appointment forward, and I knew we had to go with the dentist’s advice.